webdiscus/ansis/README.md

 console.log('Color output: ', ansis.isSupported());
 ```

-There is no standard way to detect which color level is supported.
+There is no standard way to detect terminal color support.
-The most common way to detect color support is to check the `TERM` and `COLORTERM` environment variables.
+The most common method is to check the `TERM` and `COLORTERM` environment variables, which often indicate the supported color level.

-CI systems can be detected by checking for the existence of the `CI` and other specifically environment variables.
+Most standard CI systems can be identified by the presence of the  `CI` environment variable.
-Combine that with the knowledge about which operating system the program is running on, and we have a decent enough way to detect colors.
+While some CI uses their own specific environment variables, they are inconsistent and not widely adopted.

+Ansis provides basic support for standard CI environments by checking the commonly used `CI` environment variable.
+In such cases, Ansis assumes support for at least 16 colors.
+If your code uses 256-color or truecolor, Ansis automatically [fallback](#fallback) to 16 colors, or to black and white if no color support is detected.

+> Ansis explicitly detects `GitHub Actions` as supporting `truecolor`, as most Ansis users rely on GitHub CI.

+Combined with information about the operating system, this approach provides a practical and lightweight method for detecting color support in most environments.

 | Terminal                         | ANSI 16<br>colors | ANSI 256<br>colors | True<br>Color |  env.<br>TERM   | env.<br>COLORTERM | Specifically ENV variables             |
 |:---------------------------------|-------------------|:-------------------|:--------------|:---------------:|:-----------------:|:---------------------------------------|